DataDog/logs-psa/POCs/rehydrate/README.md

 ## lambda.py: Noteworthy

 `target_bucket` and `original_timestamp` here are hard-coded in the script, please update these with a bucket you've created to have logs written to, and if using another attribute than `original_timestamp` on the incoming log, please update the variable with the correct value.

+## Prerequisites

+- You must write a script to pull your historical logs from some third-party location, such as Splunk, Elastic, Sumo, or blob storage such as S3.
+- You must format those logs in JSON
+- You must copy the original timestamp (usually `date` or `timestamp`) field to a new field on the log: `original_timestamp`
+- You must replace the `date`/`timestamp` field with the current timestamp
+- Then submit those logs to the Datadog API

 ## Highlevel Lambda Setup & Flow Overview